About

 Our staff is familiar with each of our artists’ work, and can provide you with information about their careers, their techniques and their unique approaches to making art.
 We are committed to the tradition of nurturing and developing the careers of local and regional artists.
 We are confident in the aesthetic, integrity and craftsmanship of the artwork we represent and sell only the highest quality artwork.
 Enthusiastic about art and our artists, we enjoy sharing our appreciation of art with gallery visitors.

-Victoria Keith is Interim Director of Groveland Gallery.
-She is networking with local arts organizations and leaders in the strategic search for the next outstanding Director of Groveland Gallery.
-She is planning and hosting Group Art Shows and Artist Discussions at Groveland Gallery.
-Victoria has been involved with Groveland Gallery for 25 years and even created a hard cover book recounting the history of the 1894 Frank B. Long House in which the Groveland Gallery resides.
+Victoria Keith is Programming Director of Groveland Gallery, networking with local arts organizations, community organizations and city leaders.
+2026 highlight events currently planned include participation in Doors Open citywide event featuring Groveland Gallery's historic gallery setting, 11th Annual Plein Air Smackdown Event July 25th and upcoming Forever Young Group Exhibition.
+Victoria has been involved with Groveland Gallery for 25 years and has done in depth research into the rich story of Groveland Gallery's history.
+This research has culminated into a hard cover book recounting the history of the 1894 Frank B. Long House in which the Groveland Gallery resides.
 Victoria graduated from the University of Minnesota Journalism school majoring in Advertising and Marketing.
-Her next 25 years were spent designing and hosting the Stone Arch Festival of the Arts on the Minneapolis Riverfront which featured over 200 Artists and other city events.
+Her next 25 years were spent designing and hosting the Stone Arch Festival of the Arts on the Minneapolis Riverfront which featured over 200 Artists and other city events including the 4th of July Fireworks event on the Minneapolis Riverfront.
 Victoria's Italian great grandfather and great uncles were the plaster and sculpture artists who worked with Cass Gilbert at the MN State Capitol, St. Mary's Basilica, The State and Orpheum Theater.
 Victoria is a plaster artist herself.
-She is enjoying facilitating the smooth and exciting transition to a well chosen new Groveland Gallery Director.
+She is curating upcoming Groveland Gallery Art Shows and partnering with Minnesota Arts Organizations featuring Groveland Gallery's renowned and emerging Minnesota and Regional artists - as Groveland Gallery continues into its second fifty years of community based, thoughtful and inspiring programming.

 Guinevere Keith is Parent Company Liaison and Secretary of Groveland Gallery, Inc. She is the granddaughter of Alfred Keith, founder of the Groveland Gallery and Groveland Financial, Inc. Her liaison role supports the Gallery Director in their administrative and financial coordination with the Groveland Financial offices.
 She is helping steward the selection of the next in a renowned line of Groveland Gallery Directors.
 This new Gallery Director will continue the legacy and success of the Groveland Gallery's unique community impact.
 Guinevere grew up around the Gallery and is so grateful to represent the third generation of the Keith Family's stewardship of fine art at Groveland Gallery.